-Shotcrete Foreman-The foreman commonly has proficiency in all crew positions and is in charge of the crew and their safety procedures.
+Shotcrete Foreman-The foreman commonly has proficiency in all crew positions and is in charge of the crew and the safety procedures.
 The foreman typically has at least 2 years of experience in the placement of shotcrete.

-Nozzleman-The nozzleman should be ACI certified (refer to ACI CP-60) and have completed at least one similar application as a nozzleman on a similar project for the shotcrete contractor.
-On congested reinforced projects, the nozzleman should also be able to demonstrate, by preconstruction testing, an ability to satisfactorily perform the required duties and to apply shotcrete as required by specifications.
+Nozzleman-The nozzleman should be ACI certified (refer to ACI CP-60, "Craftsman Workbook for ACI Certification of Shotcrete Nozzleman") and have completed at least one application as a nozzleman on a similar project for the shotcrete contractor.
+In congested reinforced projects, the nozzleman should also be able to demonstrate, by preconstruction testing, an ability to satisfactorily perform the required duties and to apply shotcrete as required by specifications.

-Assistant Nozzleman/Nozzleman Trainee-The assistant nozzleman/nozzleman trainee should have 6 months of experience in a variety of shotcrete field operations that may include finishing, gun or pump operation, blowpipe/air lance control, and hose tending, and should be able to demonstrate knowledge of proper shotcrete equipment setup (pump/gun, delivery hose, nozzle, air/water supply).
-When shooting, the assistant nozzleman/nozzleman trainee must be under the direction of an ACI Certified Nozzleman.
+Assistant Nozzleman/Nozzleman Trainee- The assistant nozzleman/trainee should have 6 months of experience in a variety of shotcrete field operations that may include finishing, gun or pump operation, blowpipe/air lance control, and hose tending.
+The assistant should be able to demonstrate knowledge of proper shotcrete equipment setup (pump/gun, delivery hose, nozzle, and air/water supply).
+When shooting, the assistant must be under the direction of an ACI Certified Nozzleman.